KeepAndWin/Coursera_IT_track/README.md

 This repository is a learning record about Coursera Professional Certificates in IT track

-About Coursera : Main fields included seem to be divided into these areas  - IT Backend by Python / Cloud Computing / Data Analytics based on ML / Cyber Security
+About Coursera - Main fields included seem to be divided into these areas:

+- IT Backend by Python / Cloud Computing / Data Analytics based on ML / Cyber Security

 So the schedule about gaining 5 certificates  -> 2 1 1 1 looks good